tock/tock/doc/reference/trd-syscalls.md

 never pass pointers: those are passed with Allow calls, as they can adjust memory protection to allow the kernel to access them.

-The return types of Command are instance-specific.
-Each specific Command instance (combination of major and minor identifier) specifies its failure type and success type.
-If userspace invokes a command on a peripheral that is not installed, the kernel returns a failure type of `Failure`.
+The return variants of Command are instance-specific.
+Each specific Command instance (combination of major and minor identifier) specifies its failure variant and success variant.
+If userspace invokes a command on a peripheral that is not installed, the kernel returns a failure variant of `Failure`, with an associated error code of `NOSUPPORT`.

 4.3.1 Command Identifier 0
 --------------------------------